hacspec/hax/book/src/tutorial/properties.md

 Consider the `encrypt` and `decrypt` functions below.
 Those functions have no precondition, don't have particularly interesting properties individually.
-However, the compostion of the two yields an useful
+However, the composition of the two yields an useful
 property: encrypting a ciphertext and decrypting the result with a same key produces the ciphertext again. `|c| decrypt(c, key)` is the inverse of `|p| encrypt(p, key)`.